 There are 23 stylish classes here.
 Some of them teach you how to style yourself with clothes and hair.
 Others focus more on your ability to style events with other people.
-There are even classes in drawing and photography.
+There are even drawing courses and photography.

 The category is solely focused on enhancing human and environmental aesthetics.
 Even if you don’t apply the knowledge you gain to a business, you can still use the skills you learned.

 With over 40 courses to choose from, this category may contain the secret ingredient you seek for a new business.
 You get to learn from successful serial entrepreneurs such as Richard Branson and Kris Jenner.